pryv/example-apps-web/view-and-share/tutorial.md

     return;
   }
 ```
-Data from both "Baby-Body" and "Heart" streams is displayed in a table
+Data from both "Baby-Body" and "Heart" streams is presented in a tabular form:

 ```javascript
   const babyDataTable = document.getElementById('baby-weight-table');